An amazing first solo trip with a theme

 It is a myth that you have to be alone all the time when you travel solo.

 You will learn how to be alone, how to entertain yourself, how to eat out alone and you will also meet lots of other solo travelers and groups who will make your journey a blast!
-These groups can feel like a temporary travel gang, providing camaraderie and shared experiences.
+These groups provide camaraderie and shared experiences.

 I have always liked to walk, but it was during this trip that I discovered my passion for it.